jinx-vi-0/QuoteQuest/README.md

 2. Click the "New Quote" button to get a random quote.
 3. To share the quote on Twitter, click the "Twitter" icon.
 4. Use the "Copy" icon to copy the quote to your clipboard.
-5. To listen to the quote, click the "Listen" icon.
+5. To listen to the quote, click the "speaker" icon.

-## Contribution:

-Contributions are welcome!
-If you'd like to improve the app, fix any issues, or add new features, feel free to fork this repository, make your changes, and submit a pull request.

 ## Feedback and Support: